MohammadNazeri/my-educations/Kubernetes/README.md

-* Configmap: ConfigMap is an API object used to store non-sensitive configuration data that can be consumed by pods or other resources in the cluster.
+* Configmap: ConfigMap is an API object used to store non-sensitive configuration data that can be consumed by pods or other resources in the cluster like address of DB
 * Secret: It is kind of ConfigMap that is used to store sensitive configuration data e.g. username and password
 * Volume: It is data storage to keep pods' data.
 Kubernetes cluster does not manage any data persistence.